 Jennifer Kulz-SmithBallet, Pointe, Variations

 Jennifer received her ballet training in San Francisco with the Academy of Ballet, Dancers' Stage, Lanova Academy, City Ballet School and Boston Ballet School.
 She has performed with various Bay Area companies including the Peninsula Ballet Theater, San Francisco Dance Theater, and the Santa Clara Ballet.
 She performed in the San Francisco production of Andrew Lloyd Webber's ``The Phantom of the Opera`` for 4 1/2 years.
 Jennifer has two beautiful girls, and has enjoyed teaching and watching students grow at Dance Connection since 2001.

 Therese is a Dance Connection Alumni who grew up dancing at the studio for 15 years.
 She graduated from UCLA in 2009 where she majored in World Arts and Cultures with a Dance Concentration.
 While at UCLA she choreographed and performed in numerous UCLA productions, including WAC Smash, Elimidance, and Senior Projects.
-Therese holds a Masters in Teaching and Multiple- Subject Teaching Credential through USC and currently substitute teaches at local elementary schools.
+Therese holds a Masters in Teaching and Multiple- Subject Teaching Credential through USC and currently teaches fourth grade at a local elementary school.
 She is excited to be back at Dance Connection teaching classes again.
 Formerly knows as Therese Martin, Therese and her husband, Blake Walls were married this past summer!